 Bernie Sanders Keeps Quiet On His Supporters’ Plans To Primary Democrats

 The question roiling the Democratic Party is how much elected officials should oppose Trump — and according to Bernie alums, the answer is not nearly enough, even for their old boss.
-“We think that it’s time for Democrats to start seriously considering impeachment.”
+“It’s time for Democrats to start seriously considering impeachment.”

 The latest project from the staffers and activists who worked on Bernie Sanders’ 2016 campaign, #WeWillReplaceYou, presents Democratic lawmakers with a stark choice: oppose Donald Trump at every turn, or face a primary challenger who will.